 I do not direct bill to insurance.
 At the end of each session, the credit card on file will be charged and you will receive an invoice with the details you need to submit to your extended benefits plan.
 Please note that counselling/psychotherapy are not covered under the provincial Medical Services Plan (MSP).

 At this time, I am an approved Crime Victim Assistance Program (CVAP) provider, and I do not charge a top-up fee.
-I am not able to bill to ICBC or FNHA.
+I am not able to direct bill to ICBC or FNHA.
+ICBC clients can pay out of pocket and submit their counselling invoices to ICBC for reimbursement.

 Yes!
 I will not only listen.
 With warmth and compassion, I will provide you with feedback, guidance, and suggestions.
 I will encourage and gently challenge you to continue to grow into a higher version of yourself.
 I also welcome honest feedback from you about how you are experiencing me and the therapeutic process, and will adjust my approach to ensure we're striking the right balance between support and challenge.